Halong Bay Weather in August

-Last year, Halong Bay welcomed 5.5 million tourists from overseas and domestic, making it the most popular destination in the Gulf of Tonkin.
+Last year, Halong Bay welcomed 5.5 million tourists, making it the most popular destination in the Gulf of Tonkin.
 Halong Bay is becoming increasingly popular, as more and more tourists put this destination at the top of their travel list.
 Getting started on your vacation plan, it is important to research on the weather first.

 Is August a good time to go to Halong Bay?

 August is the last month of summer in Halong Bay with increasing temperature and also heavier rainfall.
 As a matter of fact, visitors might experience occasional storms and typhoons in August.
 However, there’s no need to raise the alarm.

 Fortunately, the weather is much more gentle than July because the temperature won’t reach 40°C anymore.
 August has an average temperature of 30°C of vivid sunlight.
 With temperature like this, outdoor activities like swimming and kayaking are more appealing than ever.

 During this season, the tropical downpour generally arrives in the afternoon.
 However, it’s still sunny and warm in the morning, so you can make the most of your time in Halong Bay if starting the day early.

 In 2017, rainfall has been recorded at approximately 323mm over an average of 18 days, making August the dampest month.
 This month has a high chance of storms and cloudy days so tourists need to look out for typhoons as well.

 Summer in Halong Bay brings heats and humidity.
 The humidity level will be very high in August, at the highest levels of the year with 80%.

 In late August, the downpour will occur more frequently but it should help cool down the hot and humid conditions.